US Coast Guard rescue swimmer hailed as a hero after saving 165 kids from Texas flooding

 The crew decided leaving him behind at Camp Mystic as a triage coordinator at the “hectic” site was the best option.
 They were ultimately able to airlift 15 children at the other location without Ruskan on the aircraft.

-At the camp, Ruskan comforted the distressed children, and heard stories from camp counselors who rushed to push campers out the door before cabins flooded.
+At the camp, Ruskan comforted the distressed children gathered into an area above the flood zone, and heard stories from camp counselors who rushed to push campers out the door before cabins flooded.
 Some kids had cuts on their feet because they were barefoot.
 They didn’t have time to put on shoes before they scrambled to safety.

-For around three hours, Ruskan said, he had no communication due to poor radio reception.
+For around three hours, Ruskan said, he was the only rescuer on site and had no communication due to poor radio reception and no cell service.
 But any fear he had, he pushed aside to focus on his young charges.

 “They’re having probably the worst day of their life.
 They’re missing friends.
 They’re missing loved ones,” he said.
 “They don’t know where they are.
 Some of them may be unaccounted for.
 Some of them may be somewhere else.”

+He did his best to reassure the shell-shocked campers, promising he would get them out and that other rescuers were looking for their missing friends.
+Comfort “could be something as simple as holding their hand,” he added.

-When the army helicopters were ready to take them to higher ground, Ruskan led the children, about 10 to 15 at a time, to the aircraft, he told ABC.
+Texas Air National Guard aircraft landed at the camp’s archery field and soccer field, and Ruskan led the children, about 10 to 15 at a time, to the aircraft.
+He focused on getting the youngest children out first.

-Ruskan helped rescue all 165 campers with him, carrying some to the helicopter to help them avoid slipping on wet rocks or cutting their feet even more.
+Ruskan helped rescue approximately 165 campers with him, carrying some to the helicopter to help them avoid slipping on wet rocks or cutting their feet even more.

-Ruskan has been hailed as an “American hero” by the Department of Homeland Security.
+Ruskan says the magnitude of his effort has just started to sink in.
+The rescue swimmer has been hailed as an “American hero” by the Department of Homeland Security.
 The agency lauded the “extraordinary bravery and selfless service of Ruskan and his fellow first responders.”
 But he said the other counselors who helped rescue efforts and the tough kids were also heroes.

 Seeing how bravely they acted, he said, “it made me a better rescuer.”